ionq/blqs/blqs_cirq/blqs_cirq/docs/features.md

 these qubits with a `cirq.MeasurementGate`.
 Blqs_cirq also supports these methods.  `bc.measure(0, key='x')` is equivalent to `cirq.measure(cirq.LineQubit(0), key='x')`.

-Finally there are some stranger patterns in Cirq which are supported.
+Finally, there are some stranger patterns in Cirq which are supported.
 For example `cirq.SingleQubitCliffordGate` has class variable constants like `cirq.SingleQubitCliffordGate.H`.
 Blqs_cirq has the equivalent `bc.SingleQubitCliffordGate.H`.